CrowdDotDev/crowd.dev/services/cronjobs/archived_repositories/README.md

 It is meant to be run as a recurring Job in a Kubernetes cluster.

+It has two main processes:
+- The main process, which is responsible for fetching the repositories from the database and adding them to the BullMQ queue.
+- The workers process, which is responsible for processing the jobs in the queue, which, for each queued repository, involves calling the GitHub and GitLab APIs to check if the repository is archived, and updating the repositories in the database.

 ## Configuration

 The software expects all configuration options to come from environment variables.